bgorlick/config_manager/README.md

 Unlike Python, C++ strives for performance, but lacks many out of the box config tools and simple APIs.
 Libraries such as Boost offer some functionality, for command line parsing and ini files.

-Yet, many projects often start simple but end up with hardcoded settings, making management difficult.
+However, so often as developers our projects start simple, and end up complex, with hardcoded settings.
+Or we want to share a tool with many parameter options, and want the ability to easily set, load, save, modify.

-The aim is to have a powerful configuration building block, for getting started quickly, while remaining flexible enough to serve various needs without being overly bloated or hard to change.
+This requires a powerful configuration building block for getting started quickly, while remaining flexible enough to serve various needs without compromising on performance or ease of use.

 ## Simple API Example